dnanexus/dxCompiler/doc/ExpertOptions.md

 * `defaultWorkflowDxAttributes` and `perWorkflowDxAttributes`: metadata and runtime attributes as default or of specific workflow
 * `dockerRegistry`: private registry configuration.
 See [Private registries](##private-registries])
 * `customReorgAttributes`: custom reorganization applet URI and its configuration.
 See [Adding config file based reorg alet at compilation time](##adding-config-file-based-reorg-applet-at-compilation-time)
-* `ignoreReuse`: boolean value that overrides value supplied in task runtime section.See [Job reuse](##job-reuse)
+* `ignoreReuse`: boolean value indicating whether to skip current execution and reuse the results from the previous one.
+See [Job reuse](##job-reuse)
 * `delayWorkspaceDestruction`: boolean value indicating whether to keep the job's temporary workspace after execution.
 See [Delay workspace destruction](##delay-workspace-destruction)

-If one attribute is specified multiple times, its final value will be computed from the following sources where the latter (if exists)overrides the former:
+If one attribute is specified multiple times, its final value will be retrieved from the following sources and the latter (if exists) will override the former:
 * `defaultTaskDxAttributes`/`defaultWorkflowDxAttributes` in extras.json
 * task/workflow metadata/runtime section
 * `perTaskDxAttributes`/`perWorkflowDxAttributes` in extras.json